 Benjamin Franklin, quotes, “Haste makes waste.”
-“Either write somethingworth reading or do something worth writing.”
+“Either write something worth reading or do something worth writing about.”

-Haste makes waste, but haste is also very close friends with injury.
-I had a dentist appointment for around noon one time and I had a project out by the garage.
-I just felt I had to get it done right now.
-I started off in a big hurry, the idea was to cut a piece of roofing metal.
-It was about 8 feet long, I had to us a saber saw with a metal blade in it to cut a hole to fit into a certain place where I wanted this roofing metal to be installed.
+Haste makes waste; it is also close friends with an injury.
+I had a dentist’s appointment for noon one time, and I had a project out by the garage.
+I just felt I had to get it done right now, so I started in a big hurry, the idea was to cut a piece of roofing metal.
+It was about 8 feet long.
+I had to use a saber saw with a metal blade to cut a hole to fit into a particular place where I wanted this roofing metal to get installed.
 Everything was measured twice.

-I got the roofing metal, but my workshop table was too small a place to work on it.
-I took it outside and threw it on the ground, the grass was still wet from heavy dew.
-Never thinking about the possibility of something going wrong with an electric saw on wet grass.
-This was right out in our backyard right near the kitchen window, we were living out in the country at that time.
-I got the metal where I wanted it, grabbed the old trusty saber saw and I got down on my hands and knees ready to cut the metal.
-When I tried to plug that extension cord into the saw the electricity grabbed onto my hand from the end of the extension cord.
+I got the roofing metal, but my workshop table was too small to work on it.
+I took it outside and threw it on the ground.
+The grass was still wet from heavy dew.
+I was never thinking about the possibility of something going wrong with an electric saw on damp grass.
+The work area was right out in our backyard near the kitchen window.
+We were living out in the country at that time.
+I got the metal where I wanted it, grabbed the old trusty saber saw, and got down on my hands and knees ready to cut the metal.
+When I tried to plug that extension cord into the saw, the electricity grabbed onto my hand from the end of the extension cord.
 It never did get plugged into the saw.
-I fell over on my right side and that extension cord jumped around like a big snake biting into my right hand.
+I fell over on my right side, and the extension cord jumped around like a big snake biting into my right hand.

-I was laying there in full view of the kitchen window it was about 1130.
-I just knew for sure my wife wouldn’t be looking out the kitchen window, she was in the dining room watching The Young and the Restless.
-How can so many things run through a person’s mind in an instant is a mystery for someone to figure out.
-I had a fast playing video of many bad things that I had done in my life, that was playing at at blurring speed.
-I tried to YELL for help, no voice come out of my mouth.
-Electricity was still going through me into my hand, through my arm and out my right shoulder into the wet ground.
-I was in a real panic, felt sure that was the end, all of a sudden it was like a little voice calmed me down.
+I was lying there in full view of the kitchen window.
+It was about 1100.
+I just knew for sure my wife wouldn’t be looking out the kitchen window.
+She was in the dining room watching The Young and the Restless.
+How can so many things run through a person’s mind instantly is a mystery for someone to figure out.
+I had a fast-playing video of many bad things that I had done in my life, showing at blurring speed.
+I tried to YELL for help.
+No sound came out of my mouth.
+Electricity was still going through me into my hand, through my arm, and out my right shoulder into the wet ground.
+I was in a real panic, felt sure that was the end.
+All of a sudden, it was like a little voice calmed me down.

 It was as if this voice came to me and said, “Hey Dummy, pull the extension cord out of the garage wall.”
-I’m not sure if it was the Lord talking to me, just doesn’t seem he would have called me ‘dummy’ may be that day he would’ve.
+I’m not sure if it was the Lord talking to me, just doesn’t seem he would have called me ‘dummy’ maybe that day he would’ve.
 I somehow reached behind me with my left arm got a hold of the cord and pulled as hard as I could, that extension cord came out of the garage plugin.
 It finally let go of that terrible bite it had on the palm of my hand.
-The amazing part, I was laying there looking up at the sky thinking, “I’m still alive!”
-Seconds before I was very sure, that was going to be the end of me, laying in the backyard while my wife watches television.
-I managed to get up and staggered into the house, I was very weak.
+The amazing part, I was lying there looking up at the sky, thinking, “I’m still alive!”
+Seconds before, I was sure that was going to be the end of me, lying in the backyard while my wife watches television.
+I managed to get up and staggered into the house.
 My wife didn’t seem to notice anything out of the ordinary.
 I sat down in my chair and tried to relax.
-The pain in my right hand was really bad and my shoulder was throbbing like crazy.
-I told my wife were supposed to be at the dentist office in about an hour.
-She said, “That’s right we better get in gear.”
-I asked her to do something with my hand and she proceeded to have an old fashioned conniption when I told her what happened.
+The pain in my right hand was awful, and my shoulder was throbbing like crazy.
+I told her we are supposed to be at the dentist’s office in about an hour.
+She said, “That’s right.
+We better get in gear.”
+I asked her to do something with my hand, and she proceeded to have an old-fashioned conniption when I told her what happened.

-When we got to the dentists office my wife, the one who will tell all, immediately started telling the dentist about my electrocution shortly before we left the house.
+When we got to the dentist’s office, my wife, who will tell all, immediately told the dentist about my electrocution shortly before leaving the house.
 He was just getting started working on my teeth.
-He asked his assistant to bring in his blood pressure equipment and he took my blood pressure.
-Then he said, “Lets just forget about your teeth for today, you better maybe go see a doctor.”
+He asked his assistant to bring in his blood pressure equipment, and he took my blood pressure.
+Then he said, “Let us just forget about your teeth for today, you better maybe go see a doctor.”
 So we drove 80 miles to Sioux Falls to the Veterans Hospital.
-I checked into the emergency room and they told me to take a seat.
-We sat there for over an hour, my wife finally went and talked to someone, tried to explain to them that I had been electrocuted and maybe they should take a look at me.
+I checked into the emergency room, and they told me to take a seat.
+We sat there for over an hour, my wife finally went and talked to someone, tried to explain to them that I had got electrocuted and maybe they should take a look at me.

-The first doctor got me in the examining room and I tried to tell him what had happened.
+The first doctor got me in the examining room, and I tried to tell him what had happened.
 He said, “Your shoulder muscles are all still firing like you’re hooked on to the electricity yet.
-He got a couple other doctors and interns to come to show and tell.
+He got a couple of other doctors and interns to come to the show and tell.
 They looked at my burned hand and looked at my shoulder and commented, this is quite a day.
-We usually don’t get to talk to to the ones that been electrocuted.
+We usually don’t get to talk to the ones that get electrocuted.
 The right shoulder muscles were all twitching and jumping, trying to go in every direction possible.
 That went on for many hours.
 The pain was beyond uncomfortable.

-We wonder why things happen the way they do?
+Do we wonder why things happen the way they do?
 We feel that surely someone is looking out for us.
 I know an Angel was there for me that day.
 I have been calling on the Lord a lot in these Golden Years.
-Hope he don’t say, “Don’t call me, I’ll call you one of these days.”
+Hope he doesn’t say, “Don’t call me, I’ll call you one of these days.”